 Syria is a strong step forward in that regard.
 It proves Russia can still get big things done.
 It will put pause to any quiet Chinese ambition to dominate its resource-rich Far East; it’ll still violent secessionists within the Federation and take the wind out of the sails of the democrats who, if allowed to take over too quickly, might well allow secession votes across Russia.
 It’ll also reassure allies in Central Asia, the Caucuses and in Belarus: when the chips are down, they needn’t accept whatever the West tells them.

 It also turns a small corner on the relationship with the United States.
 Putin knows American policy isn’t disciplined.
 He doesn’t have an aggressive ideology that demands the Russian tricolor in Washington.
 He simply wants to keep Russia on the map as a great power (with all the privileges that pertains for himself and his inner circle).
 So he can ratchet down the conflict and take the heat off from the formidable American alliance system now bearing down on him.

 To join together and kill a common enemy is exactly the kind of breathing space the Russians need.
 If Russia is to survive the twenty-first century, it cannot have a second full-on Cold War with the United States, especially in its rump state.
 Anything that lessens that possibility is a win for the Kremlin.

 Regardless of what the Syrians do, American and Russian priorities are clearer than ever

 Should the deal fail, it will invariably become a blame game.
 But the priorities are clear; America and Russia can live with a broken Syria, so long as it’s quiet.

-This article originally appeared at Geopolitics Made Super, September 14, 2016.
+This story first appeared at Geopolitics Made Super, September 14, 2016.